Search the St. Hilary parish website:

 Principal of St. Hilary School

-After graduating from Archbishop Mitty High School (San Jose) in 1995 she went on to attend the University of Portland where she earned her B.A. in History and her Master of Arts in Teaching.
+After graduating from Archbishop Mitty High School (San Jose) in 1995 she went on to attend the University of Portland where she earned her Bachelor of Arts degree in History and her Master of Arts in Teaching.

 She taught 8th grade Language Arts and Social Studies for seven years while also coordinating the after school activities program and the annual Washington, D.C.
 Trip.

-During that time she earned her Master’s in Educational Administration from Santa Clara University.
-She served as vice principal of St. Simon Parish School for two years and principal of St. Leo the Great School for five.
+During that time she earned her Master’s Degree in Educational Administration from Santa Clara University.
+She served as vice principal of St. Simon Parish School for two years and principal of St. Leo the Great School for five, both in the Diocese of San Jose.

-Marie is thrilled to join to the Saint Hilary community as the school principal this fall.
-Her son, Charlie, will also be joining the school as a member of the Kindergarten class.
-In her spare time she enjoys reading, hiking with Charlie and his dog, Moe, traveling, going to see her beloved Giants and 49ers, visiting with friends and just embracing all of life's many blessings!
+Marie is thrilled to serve the Saint Hilary community as the school principal.
+Her son, Charlie, is enjoying first grade at Saint Hilary's.
+In her spare time she enjoys reading, hiking with Charlie and his dog, Moe, traveling, going to see her beloved Giants and 49ers, visiting with friends and just embracing all of life's many blessings.

 "I have come to the frightening conclusion that I am the decisive element.
 It is my personal approach that creates the climate.
 It is my daily mood that makes the weather.
 I possess tremendous power to make life miserable or joyous.
 I can be a tool of torture or an instrument of inspiration; I can humiliate or humor, hurt or heal.
 In all situations, it is my response that decides whether a crisis is escalated or de-escalated, and a person humanized or de-humanized.
 If we treat people as they are, we make them worse.
 If we treat people as they ought to be, we help them become what they are capable of becoming."